 The library functionality is determined by a set of configuration symbols.
 The default values of these symbols are defined in the file DLib_Defaults.h.
 This read-only file describes the configuration possibilities.
-Your library also has its own library configuration file dlstm8xyz.h, which sets up that specific library.
-For more information, see Table 9, Customizable items, page 69.
+Your library also has its own library configuration file dlstm8xyz.h, which sets up that specific library with the required library configuration.
+For more information, see Customizing a prebuilt library without rebuilding, page 109.